Fiestas and events in Majorca on Thursday / Friday

 MUSIC

 Manacor.
-20.00: CA!, Joana Gomila, Arnau Obiols - Catalan singers/musicians.
+20.00: Petit (Majorcan Tom Waits; indie).
 Alcover Institute courtyard, C. Pare Andreu Fernández.
 Eight euros.

-Palma.
-18.00-24.00: Carnie Fest - Pat Reedy & The Longtime Goners, Tim Vantol and others; Americana, country, roots.
-Es Baluard, Plaça Porta Santa Catalina.
-Free.
+Puerto Soller.
+20.00: Havaneres songs festival - Mar i Vent, Ben Trempats, Aires Sollerics, Soller pipers.
+Ca’n Generós beach.
+Also on Saturday.
+Special train to Soller and tram to the port.
+Friday/Saturday departing hours Palma - Soller (train) at 18.30 and Soller - Puerto Soller (tram) at 19.30.
+Returning hours: Puerto Soller - Soller (tram) at 23.30 and Soller - Palma (train) at 00.00.

 Related Tags